MobilityDB/MobilitySpark/README.md

 As well as with the UDT’s, each UDF should be registered, this happens when calling `UDFRegistrator.registerUDFs(spark);`.

+## Unit Test

+Currently, we have implemented small

 ## Future Work

 Since this is only a POC to demonstrate that MobilityDB and MEOS can be ported into Spark, we want to highlight the next steps and future work to achieve a full implementation: